beaker-project/beaker/documentation/in-a-box/index.rst

 the Vagrantfile file.
 For more information, refer to `Vagrant <https://docs.vagrantup.com/v2/>`_ documentation.

+In case the playbook fails during provisioning, you can re-run the playbook against a partially provisioned VM by running ``vagrant provision`` again.

 To be able to provision the test systems, passwordless login for the root user is required to set up from the VM to your host system.
 First, ssh to the VM::